TheNightAngel1/Bootcamp-project-3/README.md

 1. Log in to your snowflake account
 2. Go to `worksheets` > `+ worksheet`
-3. On the top right, select the role `ACCOUNTADMIN.AIRBYTE_WAREHOUSE`.
+3. Query one of the synced tables from airbyte in the raw schema e.g. `select * from medicare.raw.med2021`
 4. On the top left of the worksheet, select `AIRBYTE_DATABASE.AIRBYTE_SCHEMA`
-5. Query one of the synced tables from airbyte e.g. `select * from customer`
+5. Query one of the synced tables from airbyte e.g. `select * from med2021`

 ## Using dbt